kellabyte/Dazzle.NET/README.md

 - Implement Delete command.
 - Handling query errors.
   - Query engine is assuming success and that the table, columns specified actually exist.
 Need to do checks & throw errors.
+- Add TCP networking so that Dazzle can be a service as well as an embedded database.
 - Integrating Ring.io into Dazzle so that Dazzle becomes a distributed hash table cluster using Gossip protocol.